+2017 Compensation Decisions & Actions

-- 2016 Compensation Decisions & Actions.
-NEO base salaries: NEO salaries remained flat as the Committee believed the recent downturn in the oil and gas market would continue to provide a challenging year in 2016 and an environment where cash management, capital efficiency, and cost control remain important. - Short-term incentive awards: In February 2016, the Committee adjusted the weighting of the performance metrics to include both Consolidated EBITDA and Crude Adjusted EBITDA.
-Annual bonuses for 2016 performance paid out slightly above target reflecting our actual performance in relation to targeted performance, as well as key strategic accomplishments completed during the year. - Long-term incentive awards: In February 2016, the Committee approved long-term incentive award grants for our NEOs, with the exception of the CEO's award, which was approved by the Board of Directors.
-These awards were composed of a mix of performance units and time-vested restricted shares or units.
-In recognition of challenging industry conditions and concerns regarding dilution of stockholder value, the Committee approved annual grants to NEOs, with the exception of the CEO's award, that were 10% below targeted grant values.
-The Committee approved an annual grant to the CEO that was 115% of his targeted grant value. - 2014 long-term performance unit awards: In February 2014, the Committee granted awards for the three-year performance period ended December 31, 2016.
-These awards vested at 25% of target.
-We achieved below 25th percentile Total Stockholder Return ("TSR") versus our peer group companies, resulting in a payout at 0% of target for half of the performance-based awards.
-Our average annual Adjusted EBITDA Growth for the performance period (60%) was at the threshold level performance goal for the period, resulting in a payout at 50% of target for the remaining half of the performance-based awards.
+- NEO base salaries: NEO salaries, with the exception of the Vice President, Corporate Services and Vice President and General Counsel, increased an average of 3.2% during 2017 to maintain alignment with the competitive market. - Short-term incentive awards: Short-term incentive awards for 2017 performance paid out 79% of target reflecting our actual performance in relation to targeted performance, as well as key strategic accomplishments completed during the year. - Long-term incentive awards: In February 2017, the Committee approved long-term incentive award grants for our NEOs, with the exception of the Vice President and General Counsel's award which was approved in May 2017.
+The CEO's award was also approved by the Board of Directors.
+These awards were composed of a mix of performance units and time-vested restricted shares.
+Performance-based awards will be evaluated on two metrics: Relative Total Stockholder Return ("TSR") and Cash Available for Distribution per Share ("CAFD/share"). - 2015 long-term performance unit awards: In February 2015, the Committee granted awards for the three-year performance period ended December 31, 2017.
+No shares were issued as our TSR versus our peer group companies was below the 25th percentile threshold and our average annual Adjusted EBITDA Growth for the performance period (10%) was below the threshold level performance goal for the period.